bmistry4/nalu-stable-exp-neurips-review/README.md

     - [a,b] to a/b:
     <pre> Rscript <a href="export/single_layer_task/neurips_range_divBy0.r">neurips_range_divBy0.r</a> /data/nalms/csvs/SLTR_divBy0/hard /data/nalms/csvs/r_results/neurips-2021/divBy0/ divBy0-hard op-div None nips-divBy0-hard zero.range.hard</pre>

+### (Note - Scipy package version)
+If you want to have samples from a truncated normal distribution then the scipy version installed must be 1.6.2 (older versions than 1.6 sample for this distribution too slowly).
+`pip install --upgrade scipy==1.6.2`

 ---
 # Neural Arithmetic Units